-Oligomyrmex is one of the smallest of ants in terms of size.
+Oligomyrmex is one of the smallest of ants in terms of size both body mass and total length.
 Workers of these species are typically around 1 millimeter in length.
-The workers are dimorphic with a major worker caste.
+The workers are mostly (as part of Carebara genus) dimorphic with a major worker caste.
 Being so tiny they are hardly ever spotted even though they are quite common in this locale being found throughout Malaysia.
-When I was a young boy I thought that these were a species of Pheidole as some species do look strikingly like Pheidole especially considering they are so tiny that unless equiped with a powerful magnifying glass (lens) their features are not easily discernable.
+When I was a young boy I thought that these were a species of Pheidole as some species do look strikingly like Pheidole especially considering they are so tiny that unless equipped with a powerful magnifying glass (lens) their features are not easily discernible.
 Alternate name for this genus is Carebara.
 Many species of Oligomyrmex are specialist thief ants but not all.

 The major worker of Oligomyrmex sp1.
-This is the smallest species of Oligomyrmex in terms of body length in this page.
+This is the smallest species of Oligomyrmex in terms of length in this post.
 This species is not a specialist thief ant.

 Workers of Oligomyrmex against a millimeter tape.
 The minor worker of this first species is slightly below 1 millimeter while the major is around 1.5 millimeter.